Meat eating horses of Antarctica. Shackleton's ponies antarctica

 Shackleton’s ponies and their unusual diet

-I was recently reading Sir Ernest Shackleton’s account of his ‘Nimrod’ expedition of 1907-09 (Heart of the Antarctic by Sir Ernest Shackleton, 1909) and came across his account of the feed that they were giving the ponies that they had taken with them to pull the sledges.
+Meat eating horses of Antarctica seems a strange title, I know.
+I was recently reading Sir Ernest Shackleton’s account of his ‘Nimrod’ expedition of 1907-09.
+It’s called ‘Heart of the Antarctic’ by Sir Ernest Shackleton, 1909.
+I came across his account of the feed that they were giving the ponies that they had taken with them to pull the sledges.

 He says ‘I had secured in London twenty tons of maize and ten hundredweight of compressed Maujee ration for the feeding of the ponies in the Antarctic…and the ponies were very fond of it’, they would ‘eat that up before touching the maize’

-He and his men set off on their quest for the South Pole with the ponies and he states ‘The food for the ponies on the march consisted of maize and Maujee ration, with a little of the Australian compressed fodder’ and later when they returned to their camp after climbing Mount Hope ‘We were rather tired and very hungry when at 7pm we reached our camp.
+He and his men set off on their quest for the South Pole with the ponies.
+‘The food for the ponies on the march consisted of maize and Maujee ration, with a little of the Australian compressed fodder’.
+Later, they returned to their camp after climbing Mount Hope.
+He stated ‘We were rather tired and very hungry when at 7pm we reached our camp.
 After a good dinner, and a cupful of Maujee ration in the hoosh [stew/soup] as an extra, we turned in’

 So Maujee ration was edible by horse and man.
 But what was it?